igormatkovic/bruteforce_crap/readme.md

 ## Nginx Location Filter Set Up

 Next we have to redirect all the fake locations to that file.

+To make it easier to share this code between multiple sites we will create a include file

+Create a folder and a file **/etc/nginx/includes/wordpresscrap**

+add the following in there.
 ```bash
     # The usual suspects
     location ~ ^/(wp-admin|phpmyadmin|pma|webmin|myadmin) {